Submit a question

 Heard by Anne

-Men who take fish oil supplements or eat fatty fish are more likely to develop prostate cancer
+Is it true that men who take fish oil supplements or eat fatty fish are more likely to develop prostate cancer?

 Although a recent study found an association between consumption of omega-3 fatty acids and an increased risk of prostate cancer, there was no explanation about how this could occur.
 Find out more...